A win for cyclists!

 Before our submission, the cycle path stopped right at President Avenue, with no safe passage to cross over it.
 Well done Kathee!!

-1. We are continuing to call for a proper cycle path to replace the Alexandra canal cycleway which will be torn up by the Sydney Gateway Project.
+1. We are continuing to monitor progress of the Alexandra canal cycleway by the Sydney Gateway Project.

 A better environment for cycling and cyclists